-Section 1045.
-General Article.-Though not specifically mentioned in this act, all disorders and neglects to the prejudice of good order and discipline in the State military forces, and all conduct of a nature to bring discredit upon the State military forces, of which persons subject to this act may be guilty, shall be taken cognizance of by a general, special or summary court-martial, according to the nature and degree of the offense, and shall be punished at the discretion of such court.
-However, jurisdiction shall not be extended to crimes not included herein, and normally within the jurisdiction of the civil courts of this State.
+Though not specifically mentioned in this part, all disorders and neglects to the prejudice of good order and discipline in the State military forces, and all conduct of a nature to bring discredit upon the State military forces, of which persons subject to this part may be guilty, shall be taken cognizance of by a general, special or summary courtmartial, according to the nature and degree of the offense, and shall be punished at the discretion of such court.
+However, jurisdiction shall not be extended to crimes not included herein, and normally within the jurisdiction of the civil courts of this Commonwealth.